-In practice, the horizon length $p$ is a hyperparameter chosen by the user in prior.
-When $n$ is large and $p \ll n$, introducing the approximation (\ref{eq:trunc}) can significantly decrease the solving time since the number of (scalar) variables in (\ref{prob:rl_fit_G}) is reduced from $kmn$ to $kmp$, which corresponds to a reduction of the time complexity of evaluating (\ref{prob:rl_fit_cvx}) from $O(mn^2k)$ to $O(m p^2 k)$.
+In practice, the horizon length $p$ is a hyperparameter chosen by the user a priori.
+(See \S\ref{sec:select_p} for some discussion on how to select the value of $p$ in practice.)
+When $n$ is large and $p \ll n$, introducing the approximation (\ref{eq:trunc}) can significantly decrease the solving time, since the number of (scalar) variables in (\ref{prob:rl_fit_G}) is reduced from $kmn$ to $kmp$.
+This corresponds to a reduction of the time complexity of evaluating (\ref{prob:rl_fit_cvx}) from $O(mn^2k)$ to $O(m p^2 k)$.